What I enjoy most about my career…

 Which flowers would make up my dream bouquet…

 This depends on the time of year - in my opinion seasonal is always best!
-As we're now into Summer, I'm loving the traditional english country garden blooms; Lupins, Larkspur, Roses... there are too many to list!
-My aim for this year was to start using locally grown where I can and I have been lucky to find a fab couple of growers just a stone's throw from home.
+As we're now into Autumn, I'm loving the rich Autumnal shades of rusts, reds and browns as well as the textures of berries and seedheads inspired by the hedgerows.
 I’m attracted to something new or that I haven’t used for a while.
 That’s the great thing about floristry – the changing of the seasons brings a fresh variety of flowers, colours and textures.

 Follow me on Facebook and Instagram where you'll find regular posts on seasonal flower inspiration, floral recipes, how-tos and competitions.